apalache-mc/apalache/docs/src/apalache/running.md

 If an initialization predicate, transition predicate, or invariant is specified both in the configuration file, and on the command line, the command line parameters take precedence over those in the configuration file.

+In case conflicting arguments are passed for the same parameter, the following precedence order is followed:

+1. Command-line value
+2. Configuration file value
+3. Environment variable value

 ### Supplying JVM arguments